pyinfra-dev/pyinfra/docs/building_a_deploy.rst

 Hooks
 -----

-Deploy hooks are executed by the CLI at various points during the deploy process:
+Deploy hooks are executed by the CLI at various points during the deploy process.
+Like config, they can be defined in a ``config.py`` or at the top of the deploy file:

 + ``before_connect``
 + ``before_facts``